The seven-gluon amplitude in multi-Regge kinematics beyond leading logarithmic accuracy: Higher-loop NLLA predictions

-where we introduced \emph{corrected perturbative coefficients}.
-Perturbative coefficients with an additional upper index correspond to insertions of the NLO corrections to the BFKL eigenvalue and perturbative coefficients with an additional lower index correspond to insertions of NLO corrections to the impact factors or central emission blocks.
+and we have also introduced \emph{corrected perturbative coefficients} describing different contributions to the expansion of the purely heptagonal $\tilde f_{h_1h_2h_3}$ term of the latter equation.} Perturbative coefficients with an additional upper index correspond to insertions of the NLO corrections to the BFKL eigenvalue and perturbative coefficients with an additional lower index correspond to insertions of NLO corrections to the impact factors or central emission blocks.
 Then these corrected perturbative coefficients are given by

 and

 Let us now focus on MHV amplitudes to explain how to use convolutions to compute the perturbative coefficients and extend it later to the case of non-MHV amplitudes.
 Using the convolution theorem for Fourier-Mellin transforms \eqref{eq:conv_thm}, we can identify simple relations between the perturbative coefficients at different loop orders.
 At six points and at LLA, for example, we have \cite{DelDuca:2016lad}